straburzynski/Campfire-Songbook/README.md

 ### Deployment

-Deployment configuration for Caddy server with Let's Encrypt support:
+[Caddy 2 ](https://caddyserver.com/) is a powerful, enterprise-ready, open source web server with automatic HTTPS written in Go.
+It uses Let's Encrypt certificate and allows easily configure server with one simple file.

 Caddyfile: